Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Expected consequences on the gravitational wave signature

 Fig.~\ref{wr(j)_m=2} shows the impact of rotation on the $m=2$ mode frequency for different values of $\chi$.
 In the case of SASI modes ($\chi=0$ and $\chi=2$), the frequency increases almost linearly with the rotation rate for $j$ varying from $0$ to $0.5$.
 The convective mode corresponding to $\chi=6$ has a more complex behaviour.
 For small rotation ($j\lesssim0.1$), the frequency is approximately proportional to the rotation rate similarly to the convective modes in Fig.~\ref{evol_wi} and \ref{evol_wi_dis}.
-This behaviour can be interpreted with an approximately constant corotation radius located between the gain radius and the radius where the Brunt-Väisälä frequency is maximum (Fig.~\ref{rcorot_m2mdom}), as expected for the convective instability and visualised by the grey-shaded region in Fig.~\ref{wr(j)_m=2}.
+This behaviour can be interpreted with an approximately constant corotation radius located between $r_{\rm gain}$ and $r_{\rm BV}$ (Fig.~\ref{rcorot_m2mdom}), as expected for the convective instability and visualised by the grey-shaded region in Fig.~\ref{wr(j)_m=2}.
 At higher rotation rates $j>0.2$, the frequency separates from this linear trend, corresponding to the corotation radius moving to larger radii (Fig.~\ref{rcorot_m2mdom}) when the mode takes a mixed nature.
-At still higher rotation frequencies ($j\gtrsim 0.3$), the frequencies expressed in units of $v_{\rm sh}/r_{\rm sh}$ converge toward a single linear trend that does not depend on the heating rate.
+At still higher rotation frequencies ($j\gtrsim 0.3$), the frequencies expressed in units of $v_{\rm sh}/r_{\rm sh}$ converge toward a single linear trend that does not depend on the convection parameter.
 The effect of heating has been erased by rotation.
-This behaviour is consistent with the behaviour of the dominant modes seen earlier.
+This is consistent with the behaviour of the dominant modes seen earlier.

+Assuming a PNS radius of $50$~km, the inverse advection timescale without heating nor rotation is $v_{\rm sh}/r_{\rm sh}\sim30$~Hz.
+With increasing rotation rates, this frequency decreases to $\sim25$~Hz when $j=0.5$.
+As a result, in Fig~\ref{wr(j)_m=2}, the frequency of the mode $m=2$, without heating, varies from $\sim120$~Hz to $250$~Hz.
+In the case $\chi=6$, the frequency of the $m=2$ mode is in the range [0,80]~Hz.
+These frequencies overlap with the optimal detection frequency range of the current gravitational wave detectors.

-To account for the possible signature of a dominant mode $m=1$ on the gravitational wave signal, we include in Fig.~\ref{plan_m=2} the doubled frequency of the mode $m=1$ when it is more unstable than the $m=2$ mode.
+To account for the possible signature of a dominant mode $m=1$ on the gravitational wave signal, we include in Fig.~\ref{plan_m=2} the doubled frequency of the mode $m=1$ when it is more unstable than the mode $m=2$.
 Note that this frequency is higher than the frequency of the $m=2$ mode.
 This remarkable property can be deduced from Figs. 5 and 6 in \cite{Foglizzo+2007} where the frequency of the SASI mode $m=2$ is always smaller than twice the frequency of the mode $m=1$.
-We observe that the region of the parameter space dominated by the mode $m=1$ is limited to moderate heating rates $\chi<5.2$ and modest rotation rates $j<15\%$.
+We observe that the region of the parameter space dominated by the mode $m=1$ is limited to moderate convection parameters $\chi<5.2$ and modest rotation rates $j<15\%$.

 In the regime $j\ge30\%$, an analytical form of the linear dependence illustrated by Fig.~\ref{wr(j)_m=2} would be useful to directly translate the frequency observed in the gravitational wave signal into a relation between $j$ and the advection frequency at the shock $v_{\rm sh}/r_{\rm sh}$.